-This 100 acre reserve comprises Ray Island which is a large sandy mound rising out of the surrounding saltings.
+This 100 acre reserve is a large sandy mound rising out of the surrounding saltings.
 Access by boat only.

-Ray Island is a remote and somtimes bleak nature reserve, owned by the National Trust and managed by Essex Wildlife Trust.
+Ray Island is a remote nature reserve, owned by the National Trust and managed by Essex Wildlife Trust.
 Ray Island has a shingle foreshore/beach area and a extensive areas of rough grassland.
-Bonners Saltings is a saltmarsh between the Strood causeway and Ray Island and is private property but the owners have kindly agreed to Trust members having access to cross to Ray Island.
+(Bonners Saltings is a saltmarsh between the Strood causeway and Ray Island and is private property - therefore access to Ray Island is by boat only.)

 What to look for:

 Ray Island has a shingly foreshore/beach area on the northern side, with a sizeable freshwater pond nearby, and extensive areas of rough grassland.
 On higher grounds, there are Blackthorn thickets and some old Hawthorns.
-The island is grazed by Soay sheep, a primitive rare breed, who have been on the island for a number of years.
+The island was previously grazed by Soay sheep, a primitive rare breed, which were on the island for a number of years.

 Breeding birds include Redshank, Oystercatcher and Shelduck.
 Large numbers of wildfowl and waders overwinter.